Electrical Banana – Masters of Psychedelic Art

 It feels a little strange too then to underline this fact by choosing two more illustrations from another project Edelmann reflects upon with unfond feelings.
 ‘Andromeda SR1’ was illustrated children’s book about a voyage to Mars, again featuring the dynamic iridescent and totally unmistakable style.
 I love the way the Ink bleeds and blooms, this effect was achieved apparently by using Dr. Martins Dyes.

 ‘Andromedar SR1’ Book Illustrations – 1970.

-Moving on from Andromedar SR1, a quick mention with regards to this articles header image.
-This is Edelmanns Book jacket for a German edition of Tolkiens legendary ‘Lord of the Rings’ which gained traction and was popularised by the hippy movement.
-The publishers thus wanted psychedelic styled Illustrations, and approached Edelmann who was by this point ”Fed up of this entire flower power thing”.
-Persevering anyway he states that for the book jacket (which I love) he “unforgivably parodied” Milton Glaser’s famous Dylan Poster.
+Moving on from Andromeda SR1, a quick mention with regards to this articles header image.
+This is Edelman’s Book jacket for a German edition of Tolkiens legendary ‘Lord of the Rings’ which gained traction and was popularised by the hippy movement.
+The publishers thus wanted psychedelic styled Illustrations, and approached Edelmann who was by this point “Fed up with this entire flower power thing”.
+Persevering anyway he states that for the book jacket (which I love) the “unforgivably parodied” Milton Glaser’s famous Dylan Poster.

-There’s no doubt then that Heinz Edelmann was supremely talented if slightly hesitant individual, (with regards to Psychedelia) and I’d love to write and research more but that’ll be the subject of a future post….
+There’s no doubt then that Heinz Edelmann was supremely talented if a slightly-hesitant individual, (with regards to Psychedelia) and I’d love to write and research more but that’ll be the subject of a future post…

 The books next selected artist is Australian Martin Sharp (born 1942), these days considered one of the finest Antipodeans Pop Artists.
-As opposed to Edelmann Sharp was very much part of the scene, becoming roomates with Eric Claption during his swinging London years.
+As opposed to Edelmann Sharp was very much part of the scene, becoming roommates with Eric Clapton during his swinging London years.